Lennis-jpg/clerusync-investment-web-viewer/README.md

 ## How It Works

-The application consists of a Node.js backend and a simple HTML/JavaScript frontend.
+The application consists of a Node.js backend and a HTML/JavaScript frontend.

 -   **Backend (`server.js`)**:
     -   Uses Express to serve a static web page.